-Loans to depository institutions were \$5 thousand and \$1 million as of December 31, 2018 and 2017, respectively, with a remaining maturity of 16 to 90 days.
+Loans to depository institutions were \$5 thousand as of December 31, 2018, with a remaining maturity of 16 to 90 days.

-At December 31, 2018 and 2017, the Bank did not have any loans that were impaired, restructured, past due, or on non-accrual status, and no allowance for loan losses was required.
-There were no impaired loans during the years ended December 31, 2018 and 2017.
-Interest income attributable to loans to depository institutions was immaterial during the years ended December 31, 2018 and 2017.
+At December 31, 2019 and 2018, the Bank did not have any loans that were impaired, restructured, past due, or on non-accrual status, and no allowance for loan losses was required.
+There were no impaired loans during the years ended December 31, 2019 and 2018.
+Interest income attributable to loans to depository institutions was immaterial during the years ended December 31, 2019 and 2018.